 Sharapova said she tested positive in an in-competition test at the Australian Open, where she lost to Serena Williams in the quarterfinals on Jan.
 26. Sharapova hasn’t played since while recovering from a forearm injury.

 Meldonium, also known as mildronate, is a Latvian-manufactured drug popular for fighting heart disease in former Soviet Union countries.
 Several athletes have tested positive for the drug since it became illegal in January, including two Ukrainian biathletes and Russian cyclist Eduard Vorganov.
 Earlier Monday, Russia’s Ekaterina Bobrova, a European champion ice dancer, told local media she had tested positive for meldonium.

 Sharapova has 35 career singles titles and over $36 million in career earnings.

-Sharapova is thought to be the world’s highest-paid female athlete due to her extensive business ventures and endorsement deals.
+Sharapova also is thought to be the world’s highest-paid female athlete due to her extensive business ventures and endorsement deals.
 Forbes estimated her earnings at $29.5 million for 2015, with $23 million from off-court ventures.

 Sharapova has been among the best players of her generation since bursting onto the scene as a 17-year-old Wimbledon champion in 2004, beating Williams in the final.
 She won the U.S. Open in 2006 and the Australian Open in 2008 before finally completing the career Grand Slam with French Open titles in 2012 and 2014.